dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 > **ASK** yourself “What am I having trouble with?” so you know where to pay more attention. >
 > **BRAINSTORM** ways to overcome these challenges instead of continuing to run into the same obstacles.
 Seek help if you cannot find a solution on your own or before you start another assignment of the same type.
+>For more information on asking for help, click here on "Help Seeking".

 <p class='question'>“Am I meeting my learning goals?”</p>